-Both leadership and employees agree that there is a need for greater support in learning and development but their bandwidth is limited available learning opportunities with employees, it might enable development better
+Both leadership and employees agree that there is a need for greater support in learning and development

 The following presents an empathy map.
 An empathy map is used to show what different stakeholders are saying, doing, thinking, and feeling thereby giving a deeper insight into their perception.
 The following is focused on topics related to learning and development.
 It is based on aggregate sentiments captured during interactions.